PeterTKovacs/zold137/README.md

 4. run __python train_net.py --config-file d_e2e_faster_rcnn_X_101_32x8d_FPN_1x_visdrone.yaml__.
 If you have set up everything correctly, this will run a mini-training and testing session (for illustrative purposes)
     + before this, you may want to reduce the no. of test images, because testing is very slow with the default settings (on my device at least)
-    + to ensure smooth running two points have been solved in a very cheap manner (due to the almost-fatal time shortage) ++ the evaluation of the testing - which is processing predictions etc. - is done with separate evaluation scripts. _Now, there is no such script for our custom dataset_ What is done is to notify the user on STDOUT that we reached the evaluation stage (TODO)
+    + to ensure smooth running two points have been solved in a very cheap manner (due to the almost-fatal time shortage)

+        ++ the evaluation of the testing - which is processing predictions etc. - is done with separate evaluation scripts. _Now, there is no such script for our custom dataset_ What is done is to notify the user on STDOUT that we reached the evaluation stage (TODO)

-        ++ because of throwing errors, the approporiate dataset object and respective methods and funcions are 'commented out'.
+        ++ because of throwing errors, the all but our custom dataset objects and respective methods and funcions are 'commented out'.
 I suspect that this is due to upgrades in the __cocoapi__ repostiory.
 Errors started popping when I built the API with the new, non-deprecated way (makefile instead of setup.py).
 This may be fixed, but not so important, because we won't tratin on COCO data.

 This is the basics.